Fibaro Home Center 2 vs 3 comparison

 Using the location-based service on your smartphone, the Geolocation feature can trigger scenes to run when you’re close to your home.
 For example, when you’re 3 miles from home, the system knows to switch on the outside light.

-A vast array of Plug-ins are available from Fibaro and third-party developers including Philips Hue, Sonos, IFTTT and Yamaha.
-Plug-ins allow you to do more advanced things without needing to learn to code.
+A vast array of Plugins are available from Fibaro and third-party developers, including Philips Hue, Sonos, IFTTT and Yamaha.
+Plugins allow you to do more advanced things without learning how to code.

 While there is no limit on the Fibaro Home Center 2 and Fibaro Home Center 3, running too many can hurt the system’s performance.